junksamiad/template-sender-engine/lld/processing-engines/whatsapp-processing-engine-v1.0.md

 - Consuming messages from the WhatsApp SQS queue
 - Implementing the heartbeat pattern for long-running operations
-- Looking up company configuration from DynamoDB
 - Creating and managing conversations in DynamoDB
+- Retrieving credentials from AWS Secrets Manager using references provided in the context object
-- Interacting with the OpenAI Assistants API
+- Processing messages using the OpenAI Assistants API
 - Delivering messages to end users via Twilio
 - Handling failures and retries appropriately
 - Providing detailed logging and monitoring